rnzfan/Djangoblog/README.md

 # blogapp

 A blog app created by the Django framework included functions like user profile, picture upoading, commenting and todo list.

-# credit to Corey Schafer
+credited to Corey Schafer